 Remember, you are asking a great favor of someone when they recommend you for a job.
 Make sure you have developed a good relationship with that person before asking.
 In other words, don’t ask someone about potential opportunities the first or second time you meet them.

 Make those personal connections and begin networking now.
-The process itself will make you a better communicator, and the relationships you build will benefit you long after you start your career.
+The process itself will make you a better communicator, and the relationships you build will benefit you long after you start your cybersecurity career.